nickjstevens/nickjstevens/content/post/excel-secondary-response-spectra/index.md

 ReDim maxV2(1 To my_rows)
 ReDim maxA2(1 To my_rows)

-‘At time = zero, set to zero
+'At time = zero, set to zero
 maxU(1) = 0
 maxV(1) = 0
 maxA(1) = 0